nick-gravgaard/ElasticNotepad/README.md

 ## Changing it

-First, cd into wherever you cloned this project and download a mill bootstrap script (Linux/Mac only):

-    curl -L https://github.com/lihaoyi/mill/releases/download/0.7.4/0.7.4 > mill && chmod +x mill

-From then on, it can be run with:
+When developing, it can be run with:

     ./mill app.run